panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 While `useMemo()` can improve the performance of the component, you have to make sure to profile the component with and without the hook.

-When memoization is used innapropriately, it could even harm the performance.
+When memoization is used inappropriately, it could harm the performance.

 ## 5. Conclusion